vivekanandpkr/vivekanandpkr/README.md

 and HQ Finance Reporting.
 • Worked in domains like Commercial, Data & Analytics, Services, Data Migration and Pre-Sales.
 • Skilled, Creative Techno Functional profession with good BI story telling competence.
-• Exploring Digital Product Management, Machine Learning, Deep Learning and Kibana Elastic BI solutions.
+• Digital Product Management, Machine Learning, Deep Learning and Kibana Elastic BI solutions.
 • Strive for continuous improvement, like to take initiative and eager to pilot new ideas

 2023 Tech Conference Participations: